Theling/10-K-scraper/README.md

 # 10-K-scraper
 This script is to download 10-k filing textual data (.htm) through Sec Edgar API, and to scrape specific sections, then save them into .txt file.
+You are welcomed to do modifications on this scripts.

 # Platform & Dependency:
 * Python 3.6 and standard libraries